 But this doesn’t mean you have to stand for it.
 You can start by having conversations with people and educate them on why it’s inappropriate to behave this way.
 However, we are aware that this doesn’t always work.
-If an employer or employee has discriminated against you, you have a grounds for a legal claim because sexuality is one of the 9 protected characteristics under the Equality Act.
+If an employer or employee has discriminated against you, you have grounds for a legal claim because sexuality is one of the 9 protected characteristics under the Equality Act.

-NEED A LAWYER WHO SPECIALISES IN SEXUAL ORIENTATION DISCRIMINATION NOW?
+NEED A SEXUAL ORIENTATION DISCRIMINATIon lawyer?